Brain swelling (brain oedema, intracranial pressure)

 Brain swelling is also known as cerebral oedema.

 It can be caused by an accident or trauma or some medical conditions.

 This pressure can prevent blood from flowing to your brain, which deprives your brain of the oxygen it needs to function.
 Swelling can also block other fluids from leaving your brain, making the swelling even worse.
 Swelling in the brain can be life threatening.

 What causes brain swelling?

-- Traumatic brain injury (TBI): A TBI is also called a head injury, brain injury, or acquired brain injury.
-In TBI, a sudden event damages the brain.
+- Traumatic brain injury (TBI): In TBI, also called a head injury, a sudden event damages the brain.
 Both the physical contact itself and the quick acceleration and deceleration of the head can cause the injury.
 The most common causes of TBI include falls, vehicle crashes, being hit with or crashing into an object, and assaults.
 The initial injury can cause brain tissue to swell.
 In addition, broken pieces of bone can rupture blood vessels in any part of the head.
 The body's response to the injury may also increase swelling.
 Too much swelling may prevent fluids from leaving the brain.

 - Ischaemic strokes: Ischaemic stroke is the most common type of stroke and is caused by a blood clot or blockage in or near the brain.
 The brain is unable to receive the blood and oxygen it needs to function.
 As a result, brain cells start to die.
 As the body responds, swelling occurs.